| management: Is This The End of Tape?In past years there was no choice: mainframe sites needed tape. However

 sites, tape is enjoying a renaissance with data centres under pressure to reduce

+costs.
 However options to reduce the size of tape libraries and the number of tape

 drives will always be appealing.
 Increased usage of disk for frequently accessed